singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 Help me.
 I'm in the container.
 ```

-and it will work when the user asks the container for help.
+And it will work when the user asks the container for help.

 ```
 $ singularity help roar.simg

 Help me.
 I'm in the container.
 ```

 #### %setup
-Setup is where you might perform actions on the host before we move into the container.
+Commands in the `%setup` section are executed on the host system outside of the container after the base OS has been installed.
 For versions earlier than 2.3, or if you need files during `%post`, you should copy files from your host to `$SINGULARITY_ROOTFS` to move them into the container.
-For 2.3 and cases when you don't need the files until after `%post`, we recommend you use `%files`.
+For >2.3 and cases when you don't need the files until after `%post`, we recommend you use `%files` section.
 We can see the difference between `%setup` and `%post` in the following asciicast:

 {% include asciicast.html source='docs-bootstrap-setup-vs-post.json' uid='container-setup-vs-post' title='How does the container see setup vs post?' author='vsochat@stanford.edu'%}